-First degree murder is homicide which is deliberately committed and planned.
+First-degree murder is homicide which is deliberately committed and planned.
 No crime in our society is more serious.
-Those charged with premeditated murder can face the stiffest punisnment possible - the death penalty.
-Depending upon how the prosecutor files the criminal complaint or allegations, the penalty range for first degree premeditated murder starts out at 25 years to life and could also include a life sentence or a life sentence without the possibility of parole.
+Those charged with premeditated murder can face the stiffest punishment possible - the death penalty.
+Depending upon how the prosecutor files the criminal complaint or allegations, the penalty range for first-degree premeditated murder starts out at 25 years to life and could also include a life sentence or a life sentence without the possibility of parole.

 Second Degree Murder

-A prison sentence for second degree murder can range from 15 years to life and depending upon aggravating circumstances can go up from there.
-Second degree murder is where another human being is killed by someone else and the person who does the killing acted with reckless indifference to human life.
-These days, one of the most common second degree murder scenarios, unfortunately, is where a person is killed by a drunk driver.
-The drunk driver is now charged with second degree murder based upon the case of People v.
+A prison sentence for second-degree murder can range from 15 years to life and depending upon aggravating circumstances can go up from there.
+Second-degree murder is where another human being is killed by someone else and the person who does the killing acted with reckless indifference to human life.
+These days, one of the most common second-degree murder scenarios, unfortunately, is where a person is killed by a drunk driver.
+The drunk driver is now charged with second-degree murder based upon the case of People v.
 Watson, now dubbed "Watson Murder."
 Mr. Mitchell has extensive experience handling Watson murder or DUI murder.
-He also has experience handing "conventional" second degree murder cases.
+He also has experience handling "conventional" second-degree murder cases.